google/material-design-lite/README.md

 <i class="material-icons">face</i>
 ```

-but if you need to support older browsers, take a look at the [Developer's Guide](http://google.github.io/material-design-icons/#icon-font-for-the-web) for
+If you need to support older browsers, take a look at the [Developer's Guide](http://google.github.io/material-design-icons/#icon-font-for-the-web) for
 how to use codepoints instead, as well as the [list of supported codepoints](https://github.com/google/material-design-icons/blob/master/iconfont/codepoints).